-Templates are standard layouts used for letters, emails and documents including quotes, invoices and goods-out notes.
-Brightpearl provide some standard system templates to use but you can copy, edit and create your own designs to fit with your own company branding.
+Brightpearl provides a selection of standard system templates to use, but you can copy, edit and create your own designs to fit with your company branding.

-- Pro-forma invoice
+- Pro-forma invoices

-- Goods-out note
+- Goods-out notes

-- Purchase order
+- Purchase orders

 - Remittance advice

 Name your template.
 When you email any document using this template the name is used to populate the email subject line.

 Copying existing templates

-When you add a new template you can easily begin from a standard template by selecting a pre-designed template.
-If you have another template you want to copy you can copy the HTML of that template and paste into your new one (in HTML mode).
+When you add a new template, you can easily begin from a standard template by selecting a pre-designed template from the drop down above the editor:

 Tips for design